Our Governance

 Under CPA election rules only delegates from CPA Small Branches to the next Commonwealth Parliamentary Conference will take part in the vote to elect a new CPA Small Branches Chairperson.
 The election of the new Chairperson of Small Branches takes place at the CPA Small Branches Conference due to be held as part of the Commonwealth Parliamentary Conference.

-Of the over 180 Branches of the CPA, forty-three Branches are classified as ‘Small Branches’ which are defined as jurisdictions having a population below 1 million people.
+Of the over 180 Branches of the CPA, fifty Branches are classified as ‘Small Branches’ which are defined as jurisdictions having a population below 1 million people.
 The CPA Headquarters Secretariat works closely with CPA Small Branches in all Regions of the CPA to identify their unique needs and requirements in parliamentary strengthening, development and cooperation.

 More information on the CPA Small Branches network and its governance structure can be found here.